Eclypses/mte-relay-server/guides/aws/mte-api-relay-container-usage-guide.md

 ## How to recover the software

-The MTE Relay Container ECS task can be relaunched.
-While current client sessions may be affected, the client-side package should seamlessly manage the re-pairing process with the MTE Relay Server and the end-user should not be affected.
+The MTE API Relay Container ECS task can be relaunched.
+While current sessions may be affected, the container should seamlessly manage the re-pairing process with the MTE API Relay Upstream Server and the end-user should not be affected.

 # Support